How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Identification

 Assumption 2 states that the conditional probability of being treated given $X$, in the following referred to as the treatment propensity score, is larger than zero and smaller than one.
-This so-called common support condition implies that for any values the covariates might take, customers have a non-zero chance of being treated and a non-zero chance of not being treated.
+This so-called common support condition implies that for all values the covariates might take, customers have a non-zero chance of being treated and a non-zero chance of not being treated.
 While this assumption is imposed w.r.t.\ to the total of a (large) population, meaning that both treated and non-treated customers exist conditional on $X$, we can and should also verify it in the data.
 In our sample, common support appears to be satisfied, as there exist no combinations of covariate values for which either only customers with coupons (of a certain category) or no coupons exist.
+Appendix \ref{appendix:propensity} shows the distribution of the estimated propensity scores for receiving coupons (of a particular type) among recipients and non-recipients of that particular coupon(s).
+The distributions overlap (although the overlap is partially thin), i.e., for each observation in one group, observations can be found in the other group that are comparable with respect to the propensity score.